lkbodine/Oracle-To-Redshift-Data-Loader/README.md

 #### Was there an AWS white paper on Oracle to AWS migration strategies?
 Yes, [here](https://d0.awsstatic.com/whitepapers/strategies-for-migrating-oracle-database-to-aws.pdf) it is.

+#### Can I modify default psql COPY command?
+Yes.
+Edit include/loader.py and add/remove COPY command options

+Other options you may use:

+    COMPUPDATE OFF
+    EMPTYASNULL
+    ACCEPTANYDATE
+    ACCEPTINVCHARS AS '^'
+    GZIP
+    TRUNCATECOLUMNS
+    FILLRECORD
+    DELIMITER '$DELIM'
+    REMOVEQUOTES
+    STATUPDATE ON
+    MAXERROR AS $MaxERROR

 #### Does it delete file from S3 after upload?
 No